nhsbsa/nhsbsa-digital-playbook/src/development/coding-peer-review.md

 > __NB: Merged code is the shared responsibility of the Reviewer and the Author__

 * __Communicate__
   Let the author know that you have approved.
-The :white_check_mark: emoji against the author's Slack message is a quick way to let them know you've approved the change.
+Use the :white_check_mark: emoji against the author's Slack message as a quick way to let them know the change is approved.

 ## 8. Merge code